overleaf/toolkit/doc/overleaf-rc.md

 This document describes the variables that are supported in the `config/overleaf.rc` file.
 This file consists of variable definitions in the form `NAME=value`.
 Lines beginning with `#` are treated as comments.

+Note: we recommend that you re-create the docker containers after changing anything in `overleaf.rc` or `variables.env`, by running `bin/docker-compose down`, followed by `bin/up`

 ## Variables